libdynd/dynd-python/README.md

 DyND-Python
 ===========

-DyND-Python is the Python exposure of the DyND library.
+DyND-Python, a component of [the Blaze project](http://blaze.pydata.org/), is the Python exposure of [the DyND dynamic multi-dimensional array library](https://github.com/ContinuumIO/libdynd).

-It supports Python 2.6, 2.7, and 3.3.
+Python versions 2.6, 2.7, and 3.3 are supported.

 https://github.com/ContinuumIO/libdynd